Adjust the Character Shape

 Assume you have edited the Shoulder Bones and separated them a bit (see image).
 This means the Shoulder bones (actually mShoulderLeft/Right to be precise) are now treated differently.
 And now all sliders which directly move the Shoulders will be colored in red.

-Here you see the Shoulders slider is now marked in red to indicate that it no longer translates the mShoulderLeft/Right bones as before.
+In this example you see the red Shoulders slider indicating that it no longer translates the mShoulderLeft/Right bones as before.

 Working only with the SL Restshape

 By default the Appearance sliders are enabled.
 This allows you to test the behavior of your meshes in regard to the Avatar Appearance sliders, before the meshes are even exported.
 However, sometimes a rig becomes so complicated and the creator decides that the usage of the Appearance sliders is actually not wanted.
 In this case Avastar allows you to disable the sliders by unchecking the check mark in the header of the Appearance panel.

 Important: When you want to disable the appearance sliders, then it is best to set the white stickman mode first.
 This makes sure that your rig matches the neutral skeleton.
 While this is not strictly necessary we still recommend that you enable the white Stickman shape prior to disabling the sliders.
 Then you can be sure that if you ever want to enable the sliders again, you will not suffer from unwanted stretching of the skeleton.

 - We have added 4 extra sections (Changed, Fitted, Extended and Skeleton) which do not appear in the Second Life Shape editor:

 - The Changed section is empty by default and will be populated by the list of changed Shape sliders of your Avastar.

 - The Fitted Section contains all Sliders which affect Fitted Mesh Bones (Collision Volume Bones).

 - (new): The Extended section is the collection of sliders which affect the new Bento Bones.